-Behavioral Health Services (Mental Health and Substance Use Disorder)
+Behavioral Health Services: (Mental Health and Substance Use Disorder)

-What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating Provider Deductible Coinsurance may apply after deductible is met Deductible Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount
+What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider Deductible Copayment and/or coinsurance applies after deductible is met. - Deductible - Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.